cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 an exhaustive list of all the errors an implementation might emit.
 For example, implementations might run out of memory and return a corresponding error.

-## Public Metadata
+## POPRF Public Input

+Functionally, the VOPRF and POPRF variants differ in that the POPRF variant admits public input, whereas the VOPRF variant does not.
+Public input allows clients and servers to cryptographically bind additional data to the POPRF output.
+A POPRF with fixed public input is functionally equivalent to a VOPRF.
+However, there are differences in the underlying security assumptions made about each variant;
+see {{cryptanalysis}} for more details.

-The optional and public `info` string included in the protocol allows clients and servers to cryptographically bind additional data to the POPRF output.
-This metadata is known to both parties at the start of the protocol.
-It is RECOMMENDED that this metadata be constructed with some type of higher-level domain separation to avoid cross protocol attacks or related issues.
-For example, protocols using this construction might ensure that the metadata uses a unique, prefix-free encoding.
+This public input is known to both parties at the start of the protocol.
+It is RECOMMENDED that this public input be constructed with some type of higher-level domain separation to avoid cross protocol attacks or related issues.
+For example, protocols using this construction might ensure that the public input uses a unique, prefix-free encoding.
 See {{I-D.irtf-cfrg-hash-to-curve, Section 10.4}} for further discussion on constructing domain separation values.

+Implementations may choose to not let applications control `info` in cases where this value is fixed or otherwise not useful to the application.
+In this case, the resulting protocol is functionally equivalent to an OPRF without public input.
+See {{equiv-2hashdh}} for discussion about repurposing existing non-verifiable OPRF implementations, i.e., those without the `info` parameter, using the construction in this specification.

 # Security Considerations {#sec}